kuzzleio/documentation-old/src/kuzzle-events/core/index.md

 This feature allows only a small number of requests to be processed simultaneously.
 If more requests are to be processed, then they are stored in a buffer until some of the running requests have completed.

-If requests are buffered more rapidly than they are processed, Kuzzle Backend enters `overload` mode and will trigger this event regularly to inform about the state of the request buffer.
+If requests are buffered more rapidly than they are processed, Kuzzle Backend enters `overload` mode and will trigger this event regularly to send updates about the state of the request buffer.

-Any request submitted while the request buffer is completely filled (i.e. the payload is equal to `100`) is automatically rejected.
+Any request submitted while the request buffer is completely filled (i.e. the payload is equal to `100`) will be automatically rejected.

 ---